Personalized Advocacy For Over Two Decades In Missoula

 • How parties will claim kids for tax purposes

-If parties cannot come to agreement on their own, then mediation is undertaken and a neutral third party will assist in reaching agreements on parenting and property distribution.
-If mediation does not work, the parties must proceed to a court hearing — by far the most expensive and time-consuming method for divorce.
+If parties cannot come to an agreement on their own, then mediation is undertaken and a neutral third party will assist in reaching agreements on parenting and property distribution.
+If mediation does not work, the parties must proceed to a court hearing – by far the most expensive and time-consuming method for divorce.

 Because of the complexity of the process and the benefit of timely reaching fair agreements, retaining a skilled lawyer is absolutely critical.
+I have over 23 years of experience successfully resolving these issues.

-As your attorney, it is my goal to bring compassion and experience to help resolve your case as efficiently and inexpensively as possible.
-I approach every case as reasonably as possible and never set unrealistic expectations.
 As a single mother, I understand the stresses and expenses of family law issues firsthand and am ready to do everything I can to help you and your family transition in a way that preserves emotional and financial well-being for years to come.